List of unproduced film projects based on Marvel Comics: Runaways

 Marvel Studios was originally developing a film based on the Runaways team in May 2008, with Brian K. Vaughan writing the screenplay.
 Peter Sollett was hired to direct in April 2010, with Drew Pearce hired to write the next month.
 That October, the film was put on hold in favor of The Avengers and had the potential to release in Marvel's Phase Three slate of films.
 When Kevin Feige announced the Phase Three slate in October 2014, he said the studio retained the script and that Runaways was discussed for upcoming films and television projects, but noted that they could not make all of them.
 In August 2016, Marvel Television announced that they were moving forward with the series Marvel's Runaways for the streaming service Hulu, receiving a full-series order in May 2017 and premiered that November.
 The series ended with its third season in December 2019.

 Warriors Three

-On May 9, 2011, Keven Feige was asked about a Warriors Three film and he said there was a chance for them to have a film following the release of Thor 2, should it happen.
+On May 9, 2011, Keven Feige was asked about a Warriors Three film and said there was a chance for them to have a film following the release of Thor: The Dark World.

 Iron Man 4

-In 2014, it was announced that Robert Downey Jr. was expected to be replaced in his role for a fourth Iron Man Film and that he would produce the film.
+In 2014, it was announced that Robert Downey Jr. was expected to be replaced in his role for a fourth Iron Man film and that he would produce the film.

 On July 23, 2014, Downey expressed interest in returning for the role of Iron Man.